solatis/leonmergen/_posts/2015-03-17-on-buying-opensource-from-a-serious-business.markdown

 ##### The consumer wins?

 That depends on your definition of consumer and winning.
 For the right kind of audience that wants to quickly develop a MVP and wants that to be as painless as possible, then I agree that this is a very good development.
-However, if you are a serious business looking to do serious business with another business, you want to be sure you're not buying into anything with only a short-term vision and sustainability.
+However, if you are a established and looking to do serious business with another business, you want to be sure you're not buying into anything with only a short-term vision and sustainability.
 You want to know the long-term vision of profitability.
 And if that vision is "we will be selling support", and they have investors behind them, you know you are being lied to: the investors are funding the development of the technology, and are not committed towards the software; they are committed to being acquired by a big player.

-##### The solution
+One could argue that any business could be acquired, even when you pay for the software.
+However, when the product is profitable, there is far less need to change it.
+When the product is given away for free, other means of monetization need to be implemented after acquisition.

+##### Stories from the field

 The business I co-founded was a SaaS in a competitive market.
 As one of the few exceptions to the rule, we seemed to be one of the only businesses that were bootstrapped from scratch, instead of being investor funded.
 This put some serious constraints on the way we priced our software: we had to be *profitable*.
 Sales conversations often went like this: